CLSherrod/clsherrod.github.io/_drafts/2024-08-12-slicing-pie.md

 ## Addressing Equitable Equity Splits

 The book addresses a critical and often overlooked aspect of startups: equitable equity splits.
 Entrepreneurs and early-stage company participants frequently find themselves at a disadvantage with bad equity deals, which have become the norm rather than the exception.
 Moyer's framework, based on the dynamic equity model from his earlier book *Slicing Pie*, offers a refreshingly fair and logical approach to equity distribution.

-## Lessons Learned

-If I knew what is in this book many years ago I would have avoided a situation where I owned a small percentage of a company but all the debt and had no control over sales.

 ## The Simple Yet Profound Slicing Pie Model